rdevaul/yapCAD/README.md

     print("intersection of l1 and l2:",vstr(int0))
     print("intersection of l1 and arc1:",vstr(int1))

+And of course **yapCAD** supports calculating intersections between any simple and compound, or compound and compound geometry object.

-And there are lots more [examples](examples/README.md) available to demonstrate the various computational geometry and rendering capabilities of **yapCAD**, including 3D geometry and OpenGL rendering.
+There are lots more [examples](examples/README.md) available to demonstrate the various computational geometry and rendering capabilities of **yapCAD**, including 3D geometry and OpenGL rendering.

 ## **yapCAD** geometry